aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

 Windows/macOS
 ^^^^^^^^^^^^^

-Download CMake from `the official web page <https://cmake.org/download/>`_ and launch the executable file.
+`Download CMake from the official web page <https://cmake.org/download/>`_ and launch the installer.
 Just press the `Next` button until the installation is over.

 .. note:: On Windows, if you plan to build AFF3CT from the Visual Studio IDE you